superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 Remember to maintain consistency with the existing code patterns and to thoroughly test your implementations, especially pagination functionality which requires careful validation of edge cases.

-The context guidelines system provides a simple way to ensure Claude has helpful instance-specific context when working with Metabase, leading to more accurate and contextually appropriate responses.
+The enhanced context guidelines system provides a powerful way to ensure Claude has organization-specific context when working with Metabase.
+By storing guidelines directly in Metabase, organizations can easily maintain and update their AI assistant's knowledge about their specific data infrastructure, leading to more accurate and contextually appropriate responses.

 Happy coding!